The Great Repatriation and Native Born Hispanics

 Voluntary repatriation is just as necessary and workable

-At White-Papers, our core premise is that White people, the European race, deserves its own voice, its own political institutions and a future free from interference or predation by outside groups.
-Whites are a global minority and are now becoming minorities in their own homelands.
-The inevitable and necessary result of this is a growing political movement of explicitly pro-White news outlets, publishers, and political pressure groups.
+Our core premise is that Western peoples deserves their own voice, its own political institutions and a future free from interference or predation by outside groups.
+Westerners are a global minority and are now becoming minorities in their own homelands.
+The inevitable and necessary result of this is a growing political movement of explicitly nationalist news outlets, publishers, and political pressure groups.

-Repatriation, the return of non-Whites to their respective homelands or perhaps third-party non-White states, is central to the survival of our nations.
+Repatriation, the return of recent immigrants and their descendants to their respective homelands or perhaps third-party non-Western states, is central to the survival of our nations.
 Most importantly, though, it is a practical policy which we must enact.

 In the first of the original four pieces on the Great Repatriation we started with the general Hispanic population of the United States.
 In that first piece we outlined how a series of policy changes could bring about the removal of up to 47% of the Hispanic population of the United States.
 We highlighted the fact that 33% of all Hispanics, and 45% of Hispanic adults, in the United States are foreign born and therefore already hold, or are eligible for, the citizenship of another country.